Hiking the Trails Safely with Your Dog

 Colorado is full of majestic mountains and scenic trails that are hard to resist, especially, when sharing them with your canine hiking companion.

-At Lone Tree Veterinary Medical Center, we believe that enjoying fun hikes with your dog involves proper training and preparation for a variety of conditions, including, varying elevations and weather conditions, such as heat, cold, rain and snow.
+At Lone Tree Veterinary Medical Center, we believe that enjoying hikes with your dog involves proper training and preparation.
 Here are some tips to help your dog have a great time while out on the trails with you.

 Continue…

-Pumpkin Spice, Cozy Sweaters, and Fall Pet Safety
+Fall Pet Safety Tips

 It’s that time of year when the weather turns, the days are shorter, and there is a crisp feeling in the air.
-Along with the beauty of the season, autumn also brings many familiar tasks, including preparing our yards for winter, cleaning the garage, and holiday decorating.
-During this busy time of year, don’t forget that these activities can also present some hazards to a curious pet.
+Along with the beauty of the season, fall also brings many familiar tasks, including preparing our yards for winter, cleaning the garage, and holiday decorating.
+Learn how to keep your furry friends safe and healthy during the fall season with these essential tips for fall pet safety.

 Continue…